|Students as of WS 15/16:||Students as of WS 19/20:|

 Study models with an individual study pace: Different life circumstances of the student may require a flexibilization and individualization of the conditions of studying and teachings.
 Students who need specialized support during the first semesters can participate in courses at the MINT-Kolleg Baden-Württemberg.
 In the case of qualified participation, up to two semesters are not attributed to the standard period of study.
 Students with additional capacities, on the other hand, can obtain a Bachelor's degree in Geophysics with a Bachelor's degree in Physics as a parallel course of study with little additional effort.
 It is recommended that students who participate in one of these study models contact the study counselling service at an early stage.

 Internship: The contact person for the internship (organisation, implementation, internship report, confirmation of the internship report) is Dr. Hertweck.
 Please inform him by e-mail about the location, the institution and the planned period of your internship before starting it.
 The duration of the internship is 8 LP (college credits).
 30 hours per college credit correspond to 240 hours for organizing, applying for and carrying out the internship, as well as for reworking and preparing the internship report.
 Estimating a 30-40 h week, the duration of the internship can be about 3-4 weeks.
 The actual duration should be coordinated before the internship is carried out.
-Further information, also on possible internship locations, can be found in the module manual.
+Further information, also on possible internship locations, can be found in the module handbook and in the corresponding Ilias course.

 Bachelor thesis: The prerequisite for admission to the Bachelor thesis is that the student is in his/her third academic year and has successfully passed module examinations of 100 college credits from special subjects, defined in more detail in the SPO.
 Bachelor theses can be written within all research fields of the GPI.
 Further information, including registration and deadlines, can be found in the module handbook.